ADA Information - Bill Davis Stadium

-Disability Parking is located in the adjacent lots to the west of Bill Davis Stadium.
-These areas will both be accessible, while space is available, from Borror Drive or Fred Taylor Drive.
+Disability Parking is located in the adjacent lots to the north and south of St. John Arena.
+These areas will both be accessible, while space is available, from Lane Avenue (north) or Woody Hayes Drive (south).
 A current state issued disability placard, along with registration, and the person who owns the placard must be in the vehicle to enter the parking area.
-Questions concerning disability parking should be directed to Transportation and Parking Services at 614-292-9341 or the ticket office at 614-292-2624.
+Questions concerning disability parking should be directed to Transportation and Parking Services at 614-688-0000 or the ticket office at 614-292-2624.

 Accessible restrooms are located in Bill Davis Stadium.

 Disability seating is located throughout Bill Davis Stadium.

 Trained guide dogs or service animals assisting guests with disabilities are permitted inside Bill Davis Stadium.

 If a ticket exchange is necessary, guests are encouraged to exchange their tickets prior to game day at the OSU Ticket Office in the SE corner of the Schottenstein Center.